When to use this Flow type

 Named Connections

-Typically, a nested Flow inherits all the Connections from the inner Flows.
-You can add additional named Connections under the Connections
+Typically, a nested Flow inherits all the Connections from its inner Flows.
+However, you can add additional Named Connections under the Connections tab.
+These named connections can be referenced in scripts and used dynamically within the workflow.
+For detailed guidance, refer to Use Named Connections in JavaScript.

 You can then use the named Connections in inner Flows, for example, in JavaScript.